xdev-software/sched-java-client/README.md

 > **Note**
 > A API-Key is required for using the API.<br/>
-> You can get a key - if you have a payed plan - at https://yourconference.sched.com/editor/exports/api (this [video](https://youtu.be/jus5fNC1eYg?t=81) may also be helpful)
+> You can get a key - if you have a payed plan - at https://insertYourConferenceHERE.sched.com/editor/exports/api

 This client [is generated](./sched-java-client/pom.xml) from an [``openapi.yml``](./openapi/openapi.yml) using [OpenAPI Generator](https://openapi-generator.tech/).